cimug-org/CIMTool-Builders-Library/README.md

 Minimally use the [EndDeviceControlsTestProfile.xml](builder-submissions/CIMTool-Test-Project/Profiles/EndDeviceControlsTestProfile.xml) as input to your XSLT during development.
 Doing so will help ensure each XML element is properly handled by your builder.

-### Step 4:  Pull Request

-Once completed and tested create a Pull request for branch so that your builder can be reviewed and approved for inclusion in the library.

 #### Commercial and Open Source XSLT Editors/Debuggers

 Third-party tooling can be used to create and test new XSLT transforms for use as builders.
 The table below provides a examples of both free and commercial products that can be used to develop **CIMTool** XSLT-based builders.